hashicorp-guides/vault-radar-demo/docs/vault.md

 The above command will scan all the namespaces within the `admin`, including the `admin` namespace.

-Note: The `VAULT_PARENT_NAMESPACE` will also work on Vault Enterprise but not mandatory
+Note: The `VAULT_PARENT_NAMESPACE` will also work on Vault Enterprise but it is not mandatory to set.